 Samsung’s Android Pie update is finally picking up steam.
 The company’s pushed the upgrade out to the Galaxy S9, Galaxy Note 9, Galaxy S8, Galaxy Note 8, Galaxy A series, Galaxy J series, and Galaxy Tab S4 with more updates on the way in July and August.

-Most Galaxy users are focused on Android Pie and for good reason.
+Some Galaxy users are focused on Android Pie and for good reason.
 There are still a bunch of devices stuck on Android 8.0 and Android 8.1 Oreo.
+Samsung also continues to improve on its One UI with occasional software updates.

-That said, the arrival of Android Q has piqued the interest of many users and we’re starting to get questions about Google’s newest operating system.
+That said, the arrival of Android Q has piqued the interest of many users and we’re getting questions about Google’s newest operating system.

-Android Q is official and it’s currently in beta testing for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, and an assortment of other devices from popular Android OEMs like Essential, LG, OnePlus, and Sony.
+Android Q is official and it’s currently in beta testing for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, and devices from popular Android OEMs like Essential, LG, OnePlus, and Sony.

-The official version of Android Q isn’t going to hit Galaxy devices anytime soon.
-Google’s planned an extensive Android Q beta and the final release will likely come in August, well ahead of the Pixel 4 release in the fall.
+The official version of Android Q isn’t going to hit Galaxy devices in August.
+Google’s on the sixth and final Android Q beta release, but the final release is probably a few weeks away.

 Many Galaxy users are curious about what might happen down the road so we’ve put together an early Samsung Galaxy Android Q roadmap.